sobopla/blog-challenge/README.md

 # Blog 1 Anonymous Blog

-## Learning Competencies

-* Use the MVC pattern in web applications with proper allocation of code and responsibilities to each layer
-* Model relationships in a relational database (one-to-one, one-to-many, many-to-many)
-* Use Active Record to create Associations between database tables
-* Use Active Record Validations

 ## Summary

 We're going to write a simple homepage with a blog.
 This will be our first